SNU-HCIL/2020-Fall-DCCP/template/public/md/OOP.md

 * **Class Method**: method for the entire class
-   * SNUStudent.num_students(): return the number of students class 에 있는 전체학생수를 return 하는 num_students
+   * SNUStudent.num_students(): return the number of students of the class type
    * SNUStudent.avg_gpa(): return the average gpa of all SNU students

 ---